forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Truce
-A stop of all military actions are help to reduce the ongoing tragedies including losses, find paths to reduce the risks of escalation & peace and to bolster diplomacy.
+A stop of all military actions to
+* to reduce the ongoing tragedies including losses
+* to reduce the risks of escalation
+* to bolster diplomacy and find path to peace.

 #### Reasons for a Truce
 With the daily tragedies occurring and military analyses and decision required during a war, it can be hard to focus essential topics such as:
 * Overall goals: Increasing security, good and peaceful relations with neighbors.
 Serving [the wishes of] all the people.
 * Strengthen global security and make the world more peaceful - stopping military actions is a first step.
 * Tackling the fundamental question of international law such as under which circumstances a region has the right for which degree of autonomy or even joining another country or alliance if such a right exists (further notes on the page [Governance and Self Determination](../jurisprudence/governance_and_self_determination.md)).

+> Some actors (there are many actors in these conflict) seem to care mostly about their power and influence and not about security and well being of all the people.
+These actors are [likely] against a truce and even peace unless it suits their will.

 > Here, the focus is on [searching paths to] peace and *not* on military topics. <!-- tactical/military discussions are challenging anyways to keep neutrality (unless [considered] useful for both)-->

-> Negotiations, a true ceasefire and true and overall accepted peace, can get more difficult with further escalation.
+> Negotiations, a true ceasefire and true and overall accepted peace, can get more difficult with further escalation and time.